lee2sman/nosebook/_posts/2022-08-05-throwing-linux-on-laptops.md

 ---
 layout: post
-title: Throwing Linux on low power laptops 💻
+title: Linux on low power laptops 💻
 date: 2022-11-08
 categories: [reuse, consumption, organizing]
 ---

-*tl;dr: This post contains some code, instructions and remarks for setting up Linux on a low power laptop*.

 ![Chromebook booted into GalliumOS]({{"/images/chromebook.gif" | absolute_url}})
-Chromebook booted into GalliumOS, dithered low bandwidth and retro style image
+*Chromebook booted into GalliumOS, dithered low bandwidth and retro style image*

-Recently at the request of a student I helped secure her a laptop that she could use in my intro computer science class but that wouldn't cost her any money.
-My school does laptop loans, but we decided to build up a Linux machine she could use as well.
+Recently at the request of a student I helped secure her a laptop that she could use in my intro computer science class as she was looking to get into the major and didn't have a functional computer at home, just a phone.
+My school does laptop loans, locked-down Macs, but we decided to build up a Linux machine she could use as well, and that would let her explore the operating system and write her own software, which is much easier on Linux.
 Since I use Linux myself, I thought I'd write a little about it.

 I asked friends for suggestions of where to get a near-free functional computer, and I received a suggestion to look in local thrift stores for old Chromebooks.
 Unfortunately, that's not really a viable option in NYC.
 There are few thrift stores around, and those that do generally do not sell electronics, much less old Chromebooks.

 But Craigslist is thriving here, and I saw a variety of cheap Chromebooks for sale.
 Would they be powerful enough to run Processing?
+By default the ChromeOS is not really able to run programs to write your own software.
+It's just a minimal cloud-based computer attached to Google services.
 I looked online.
-It looked like it was very possible if I could boot into a Debian-based distro, but it was not definitive.
+It looked like it was very possible to boot up an alternative Linux OS, particularly a Debian-based distro, but it was not definitive (*For the nerds: technically ChromeOS is a stripped down Linux system*).
 There were some listed options for using a chroot to run Ubuntu, but it appeared slow and everything was years old.
 I wasn't sure the current state.
 I also saw a variety of difficult options for installing Ubuntu (or another *buntu on top of ChromeOS).

-How hard could it be?
-I was particularly interested in showing my student how easy it is to install Linux and how easy it is to use.
-Ideally it should only take 20 minutes to make a USB drive iso and then boot from that drive and install a light Ubuntu variant, right?

 With a little searching I wasn't filled with confidence as it was immediately clear you can't just flash an ISO to a USB, launch an installer and call it a day.
 No. For this reason, I decided to install it myself in case I got stuck for hours or days in the process.

-Here's my convoluted process.

-1. Acquire laptop

-I found someone on Craigslist selling a near-new Chromebook for $50.
+I found someone on Craigslist looking to part with a near-new Chromebook.
 I met up with them at Grand Central, and ended up trading $40 for the laptop.
-They seemed glad to part with it.
+That's a bargain!

 I read a dozen websites and fora trying to come up with a plan.
 It looks like years ago it was pretty easy to flash Ubuntu and there were many options.
 Now Google has really locked down the computer.
 The main approach is to: